-Determine BMW leather color based on the VIN – How to find the original color
+Determine BMW leather color using the VIN – How to find the original color tone

-Whoever Leather color of his BMW If you want to freshen up your car or repair minor damage, you should know exactly which color was originally installed.
-Especially with colors like black, beige, cognac, or oyster, there are many nuances – depending on the model, year, and equipment.
+Those who Leather color of his BMW Anyone wanting to refresh paintwork or repair minor damage should know exactly which color was originally used.
+Especially with colors like black, beige, cognac, or oyster, there are many nuances – depending on the model, year of manufacture, and options.

-The good news: With the Chassis number (VIN) – also called VIN – the exact color code of your BMW leather interior can be determined quickly and reliably.
+The good news: With the Vehicle Identification Number (VIN) The exact color code of your BMW leather interior can be determined quickly and reliably using the VIN (also known as the VIN).

-What is the VIN and where can I find it?
+What is the FIN and where can I find it?

 The VIN (Vehicle Identification Number) consists of 17 characters and is unique to each vehicle.
 You can find the VIN in several places on your BMW:

-- In the vehicle registration document (number E or field 4)
+- In the vehicle registration document (item E or field 4)

 - On the B-pillar of the driver's door

-- In the engine compartment (strut bearings, front carrier)
+- In the engine compartment (strut mounts, front support)

-Why is the VIN so important for leather color?
+Why is the VIN so important for the leather color?

-BMW uses a variety of leather colors for its models – even within a color family such as "Black" or "Beige," there are variants with slightly different pigmentation.
-Using the VIN, you can factory-installed interior and thus identify the exact color code (e.g. “Dakota Black”, “Oyster”, “Cohiba Brown”).
+BMW uses a wide variety of leather colors for its models – even within a single color family like "Black" or "Beige," there are variations with slightly different pigmentation.
+You can find out more using the VIN.
+Factory-installed interior to read out and thus identify the exact color code (e.g. “Dakota Black”, “Oyster”, “Cohiba Brown”).

 How can I find out my leather color using the VIN?